Northwestern University Law Review : Submissions

 How to Submit

 Interested authors must submit articles, essays, and book reviews through the online system Scholastica.
 Print submissions are not accepted via email and are only accepted via postal mail in extenuating circumstances.

 Replication Policy for Empirical Work

 The Northwestern University Law Review strongly encourages authors submitting empirical works to make their datasets available and accessible during the selection process in order to allow for complete consideration of their work.
-Further, the acceptance of any empirical work will be conditioned upon the author's documentation and archival of all datasets in a manner sufficient to allow third parties to replicate the published findings.
+Further, the acceptance of any empirical work will be contingent upon the author's documentation and archival of all datasets in a manner sufficient to allow third parties to replicate the published findings.
 These datasets will be posted in a publicly available space, such as the Law Review's website.
 The Law Review will make narrow exceptions to this policy to the extent necessary to protect privacy or confidentiality.